How to export files from SDL Studio

-Go to the File menu in the top left the corner of the screen.
+Go to the File menu in the top left corner of the screen.

-1. This method is a bit longer but a little more secure.
+This method is a bit longer but a little more secure.
 Select our file to be delivered in the Files menu.
-Right-click on it and select Batch Tasks and then Finalize.
+Right click on it and select Batch Tasks and then Finalize.

-When doing this, your translation is recorded to the main memory (that you had previously chosen when setting the project) and the file is saved in the original format.
+When doing this your translation is recorded to the main memory (that you had previously chose when setting the project) and the file is saved in the original format.

 In the next window, Studio proposes to select the options for storing the segments with slightly different content in the TM.
 They can be merged with those already available in the TM, add them as new (as a result, you can have several identical segments that differ only to slight extent: it can be a full stop or a space), you can overwrite the segments in the TM, leave them without change or store only the latest translation.
 I usually do not touch anything.
 Press Finish.

 5) File extension

 As we can see our file loses extension sdlxliff and it is shown in the original format.

 6) File export